AdaCore/spark2014/lrm/source/subprograms.rst

 notation denoting self-dependence is useful here, X =>+ **null**.

-The functional behaviour of a subprogram is not specified by the Depends aspect but, unlike a postcondition, the Depends aspect, if it is given, has to be complete in the sense that every input and output of the subprogram must appear in the Depends aspect.
+The functional behaviour of a subprogram is not specified by the Depends aspect but, unlike a postcondition, the Depends aspect has to be complete in the sense that every input and output of the subprogram must appear in the Depends aspect.